 How To Dehydrate Watermelon

 Have your food dehydrator handy and cut the watermelon into bite-size pieces on a cutting board using a sharp knife and then start drying them.
 If the watermelon is sweet, the dehydrated watermelon pieces will taste sweet too, it’ll just have a different texture.
 Remember, you can dehydrate in your oven or on screens in the sun if you don’t have a regular dehydrator.
 My message today is directed to those who have a dehydrator.
 Are any of you planting watermelon seeds this year?

-This particular watermelon was seedless (you barely can see the small white seeds in the picture below).
+This particular watermelon was seedless (you can barely see the small white seeds in the picture below).
 If you dehydrate a regular watermelon with black seeds you’ll want to remove the seeds before dehydrating.
 I’ll only dehydrate a seedless watermelon, I am not removing any seeds.
 LOL!

+How To Dehydrate Watermelon